-Usable water is already a scarce resource in many parts of the world, and this is becoming an increasing concern.
+Usable water is already a scarce resource in many parts of the world, becoming an increasing concern.
 As our compilation of water pollution facts illustrates, its availability is likely one of the critical issues that humanity will face moving forward.

-The lands allocated to agriculture, especially for growing food, is not always suitable, due to a lack of fresh water sources.
-So we squander clean water in perpetuating non-sustainable farming systems.
+The lands allocated to agriculture, especially for growing food, are not always suitable due to a lack of freshwater sources.
+So we squander clean water by perpetuating non-sustainable farming systems.
 Planting strategies rarely take the conservation or effective management of freshwater into account.

 Likewise, industrial processes use copious amounts of freshwater without consideration for how to reduce it or with any recycling or purification plans before releasing it back to the environment.

 We often share the blame for the world's freshwater crisis as individuals and households.
 We splash tap water around, often using it without thought – running unnecessary appliances and wastewater on lawns and car washes.